Sports Medicine

 Athletic Trainer

 Jenalee joined the sports medicine staff in July 2021 and works primarily with the Miner women’s volleyball and baseball teams.
-She is originally from Springfield, Missouri, and attended Central Methodist University in Fayette, Missouri where she earned a bachelor of science degree in Athletic Training in 2015.
-Jenalee worked toward a master of science degree in Human Performance from Lindenwood University in St. Charles, Missouri from 2015-2017 while working as a graduate assistant athletic trainer at the Lindenwood- Belleville campus.
-Most recently, she spent fall 2017 through spring 2021 as an athletic trainer and exercise science instructor at Missouri Valley College in Marshall, Missouri.
-Jenalee has also spent time working on as-needed basis for St. Louis-area high school and club sports through Athletico Physical Therapy, and also had the opportunity to provide coverage in part at the 2016 Men’s USA Gymnastics Olympic Trials.
+She is originally from Springfield, Missouri, and attended Central Methodist University in Fayette, Missouri where she earned a Bachelor of Science degree in Athletic Training in 2015.
+Jenalee worked towards a Master of Science degree in Human Performance from Lindenwood University in St. Charles, Missouri from 2015-2017 while serving as a graduate assistant athletic trainer at the Lindenwood- Belleville campus.

 Jordan Weldon, MAT, LAT, ATC